SanketCoder01/LacedColumn-GUI-main/README.md

 $env:PYTHONPATH = "src"
 python -m osdag.osdagMainPage

-Final Result
+✅ Final Result
 I followed the above steps, and I’m happy to share that:

 ✅ Everything is working properly

 ✅ The GUI for the Laced Column module runs smoothly

-✅ All design calculations and validations are accurate
+✅ All design calculations and validations are accurate as per IS 800:2007

-✅ The module is fully integrated into the Osdag framework
+✅ The module is now fully integrated into the Osdag framework

-Modified Files
+📝 Modified Files
-During development and integration, I made changes in the following files:
+During development and integration, I made changes to the following files:

-src/osdag/compression_member/laced_column/lacedcolumn.py ✅ (Main logic implementation)
+1. src/osdag/compression_member/laced_column/lacedcolumn.py – Main logic and design calculation implementation

-UI.template ✅ (GUI integration for input and output screens)
+2. UI.template – GUI integration for inputs, outputs, and module navigation

-design_preference.ui ✅ (Added design settings for laced columns)

-osdagMainPage.py ✅ (Hooked up GUI navigation and module launching)
+3. design_preference.ui – Added lacing-related design preference options

+4. osdagMainPage.py – Linked the new module to Osdag’s main UI

-common.py ✅ (Added shared utility functions and inputs)
+5. common.py – Utility functions and input parameter handling

-is800_2007exp.py ✅ (Used for IS:800:2007 clause-based calculations)
+6. is800_2007exp.py – Clause-based checks and calculations based on IS 800:2007

 References Used
-To maintain consistency with existing modules, I referred to:

-column.py and related files
+column.py
-(for structure, calculation flow, and UI linkage)